undus5/undus/content/posts/archlinux-post-install-sway.md

 $ sudo chown $USER:$USER ~/.config/sway/config
 ```

-There are elaborate comments in the default config, it's a good start point.
+The default config is a good start point, it has elaborate comments.

 ## Polkit